Why I boot Linux from a USB-attached NVMe

 Slow model loads, until I looked

-The symptom was that the first inference after a cold boot took a long time.
+The main annoyance was that the first inference after a cold boot took a long time.
 Ollama uses mmap to load model files, so the GPU only sees data once the kernel has paged it in from disk; for a 22 GB blob that’s a meaningful wait.
+I actually had to load my model twice as the first load would just time out and fail after a few minutes.
+The second one would succeed thanks to caching.
 I shrugged it off as “well, it’s USB” and moved on.

 $ lsusb -t